rertzer/ft_cybersecurity_projects/rainfall/binary_protections.md

 - RELRO makes the GOT read-only, preventing some attacks.
 - The Linker needs then to resolve all dynamically linked functions at the beginning of execution, before the table is marked as read-only.
 - RELRO also reorder the ELF internal data sections to protect them from of a buffer-overflow.
 - RELRO could be partial or full.
 Partial RELRO sets only the non-PLT part of the GOT as read-only.
-A full RELRO marks both the whole GOT as read-only.
+A full RELRO marks the whole GOT as read-only.

-## GCC flags
+## GCC Flags

 - `-Wl,-z,relro`: partial RELRO
 - `-Wl,-z,relro,-z,now`: full RELRO

-# Dynamic linkage
+# Dynamic Linkage

-- To dynamically resolve functions located in shared libraries, an ELF binary uses two tables, the Global Offset Table and the Procedure Linkage Table.
+- To dynamically resolve functions located in shared libraries, an ELF binary uses two tables, the Global Offset Table (GOT) and the Procedure Linkage Table (TLB).
-- A call to a shared library functions points to the TLB which itself jumps to an address stored in the corresponding GOT entry.
-The GOT contains the shared function address.
+- A call to a shared library function points to the TLB which itself jumps to an address stored in the corresponding GOT entry.
 - The GOT table is populated dynamically.
-When a function is called for the first time, the GOT points by default back to the PLT to the instruction following the JMP to the address stored into the GOT.
-The dynamic linker is theb called by the PLT code in order to find the actual location of the function.
+When a function is called for the first time, the GOT points by default back to the PLT to the instruction following the JMP instruction.
+The dynamic linker is then called by the PLT code in order to find the actual location of the function.
-- The location is then written to the GOT.
+- This location is then written to the GOT.
-- The next time the function is called, the address found in the GOT is used.
+- The next time the function is called, the GOT hold the shared library function address.
+The function is directly called.
-- Dynamic linkage helps to allow Position Independent Code, which addresses changes at each run, and can't therefore be hard coded at compilation time.
+- Dynamic linkage helps to allow Position Independent Code (PIC), which addresses changes at each run, and can't therefore be hard coded at compilation time.

 ## Global Offset Table (GOT)

 - The GOT is an ELF file section (`.got` and `.got.plt`).
 It is writable but non-executable.
-- It maps symbols (global variable and shared library functions) to their absolute memory addresse.
+- It maps symbols (global variable and shared library functions) to their absolute memory addresses.
-- GOT allows shared libraries (.so) to be relocated to a different memory address at startup.
+- GOT allows shared libraries (`.so`) to be relocated to a different memory address at startup.
 - It is represented as `.got` and `.got.plt` sections in the ELF file.
 - The GOT needs to be located at a known fixed address.
 - As the GOT is writable, it may be exploited by an attacker.